abilian/abilian-developer-guide/intro.rst

 Languages
 ~~~~~~~~~

-We expect our developers to be fluent in the following languages:
+We expect our developers to have knowledge of the following languages:

-- Python (2 and 3)
+- Python 3
-- JavaScript (including ES6)
+- JavaScript (ES6 and later)
 - HTML
-- CSS (and its more powerful variants, LESS and SASS)
+- CSS
+- SQL
 - RestucturedText and Markdown
 - English